 Students in our resident halls come from a wide variety of geographical locations and cultural backgrounds.
 Experiences with students enhance one’s learning while exposing him/her to different perspectives; stressing tolerance, acceptance, and respect for others; and promoting the standards of good citizenship.

-The director, associate directors, assistant director, residence directors, graduate assistants, and office support staff are responsible for coordinating the residence hall staff of resident assistants and administering the entire residence hall program which includes, but is not limited to, assigning rooms, helping students with interpersonal conflicts, and training staff.
+The director, associate directors, area directors, residence directors, graduate assistants, and office support staff are responsible for coordinating the residence hall staff of resident assistants and administering the entire residence hall program which includes, but is not limited to, assigning rooms, helping students with interpersonal conflicts, and training staff.

 Resident assistants (RAs) are selected by the Office of Residence Life because of their interest in people, proven maturity, and sense of responsibility.
 After training, the RAs clearly understand that they serve as agents of St. John’s Catholic and Vincentian mission for their residents.
 The RAs provide assistance to each student.
 Resident assistants assist residents with problems or questions.